MrAllatta/teaching-portfolio/about.md

 permalink: /about/
 ---

-I taught in NYC public schools from 2011 to 2021, combining mathematics, computer science, and data-driven instruction.
-After focusing on family, I’m eager to contribute to a school that values innovation, collaboration, and equitable learning.
-NYCPS’s commitment to expanding computer science education, its diverse student population, and its themed schools align with my belief that all students deserve rigorous, integrated learning experiences that prepare them for a technology-driven world.

-As a founding computer science teacher at the Academy for Software Engineering (AFSE), I spent nine years developing an integrated CS-math curriculum to support diverse learners.
-I worked with tools like Bootstrap, EarSketch, Beauty and Joy of Computing, Nand2Tetris, and Greenfoot, transforming my classroom into a learning lab focused on accessibility and rigor.
-This interdisciplinary approach led to increased AP CS enrollment and stronger Algebra Regents performance.

-I do my best work in collaborative, inquiry-driven environments—especially in STEM-focused schools, early college models, or project-based settings.
-I’ve mentored new CS teachers, led interdisciplinary planning to connect instruction across subjects, and managed a staff intranet team to streamline communication.
-I also ran an after-school coding club, helping students explore programming beyond the classroom.

-Beyond instruction, I’ve leveraged my technical skills to support student-led initiatives and school systems.
-One of my favorite projects was guiding students through a data science initiative where they designed and analyzed an engagement survey, identifying trends that informed instructional strategies.
-To improve data accessibility, I built ATS integrations with platforms like Remind and gradebook systems, streamlining communication and progress tracking.
+I'm a CS and math educator with 10+ years of experience in NYC public schools, focused on integrating computing and data science into rigorous, equitable instruction.
+After a hiatus to focus on family, I'm excited to return to the classroom -- especially in a school that values inquiry, collaboration, and interdisciplinary thinking.

+At the Academy for Software Engineering (AFSE), I helped launch one of NYC's first CS-themed high schools.
+Over nine years, I:
+- Developed integrated CS-math curriculua using tools like Bootstrap, Greenfoot, EarSketch, Nand2Tetris, and Beauty and Joy of Computing
+- Focused on accessibility and conceptual for diverse learners
+- Led interdisciplinary initiatives that strengthened both AP CS enrollment and Algebra Regents outcomes

+I thrive in project-based, STEM-focused schools -- especially early college models and interdisciplinary teams.
+I've:
+- Mentored new CS teachers
+- Led cross-department planning
+- Managaged school-wide systems for internal communication
+- Founded an after-school coding club to expand programming access

+I also bring technical systems experience.
+Highlights include:
+- Guiding students through a data science initiative to design and analyze a schoolwide engagement survey
+- Building integrations with ATS, Remind, and gradebook tools to improve communication and progress tracking

+These projects helped schools act on student feedback and manage instruction more effectively.

-I’d love to teach AP Computer Science or Data Science, bringing expertise in computational thinking and interdisciplinary instruction.
-I’m also excited about teaching Algebra I or an integrated CS-math course or advanced mathematics to highlight the connections between math and computing.
-I value strong communication with families through transparent grading, parent workshops on technology, and partnerships with local organizations to expand STEM learning beyond the school day.
+I'm ready to lead AP Computer Science, Data Science or an integrated CS-Math course, and I'm equally at home teaching Algebra I or advanced math with a computing lens.
+I believe in transparent grading, regular family communication, and building STEM partnerships that extend learning beyond the school day.